 For momentary lapses of attention (absence or petit mal seizures) no first aid is needed; the seizures only last a few seconds.
 The individual may appear to be daydreaming.
 Because these seizures are so mild looking, they may go undiagnosed.
 If you suspect someone of having absence seizures, bring it to the attention of an appropriate person.

-Our thanks to Deirdre Floyd, President, Epilepsy Association of Nova Scotia and staff of the Epilepsy Program (Halifax Infirmary Site), Ottawa General Hospital Epilepsy Clinic and Capital Health, Nova Scotia for preparing the above information.
+Our thanks to Deirdre Floyd, former President, Epilepsy Association of Nova Scotia and staff of the Epilepsy Program (Halifax Infirmary Site), Ottawa General Hospital Epilepsy Clinic and Capital Health, Nova Scotia for preparing the above information.

 Our thanks to the Edmonton Epilepsy Association for providing the content found in the "What is epilepsy?" and "Additional Treatment Options" sections.